 In 2021, MGM Resorts sold MGM Springfield to its real estate trust, leasing the property and running it as before.
 However, this change is not expected to impact the casino resort’s day-to-day operations.

 Related Post – MGM Springfield Is Not A Resort

 A Different Approach to Opening

-We all agree that the capacity will be too small to make any profits.
+We all agree that the capacity will be too small to profit.
 MGM Springfield needs more space and gaming.
 Access to the MassMutualCenter for conferences and small conventions could present free space to build a casino extension upstairs.
-(Please note, this idea was first published at TravelZork with my report Should MGM Springfield Even Bother (re)Opening? published on June 20th, 2020)
+(Please note, this first appeared at TravelZork with my report Should MGM Springfield Even Bother (re)Opening? published on Jun.
+20, 2020)

-I proposed that the second floor be used, which consists of 34,000 square feet.
+I proposed that the second floor offer some gaming, as with Encore Boston Harbor.
+MGM’s second floor consists of 34,000 square feet.
 By keeping the largest multi-room, the 10,600-square-foot Aria Ballroom, the other areas could give at least another 15,000 sq. ft. for high limit or table games.
-The 2nd-floor casino would take over the “Terrace” area, which overlooks Armory Square, the city’s iconic 19th-century U.S. National Guard Armory.
+In addition, the 2nd-floor casino would take over the “Terrace” area, which overlooks Armory Square, the city’s iconic 19th-century U.S. National Guard Armory.

 Instead, MGM turned Commonwealth Lounge, the Poker Room, and the High Limit table games area into rooms filled with slot machines.

 These days, a good percentage of the casino floor was reset into carousels, opening up many more machines for play.
 All games have returned except Poker and Pai Gai poker.
 Visitation and revenue are up, and MGM Springfield is looking forward to the summer of 2021.